 Fog would drift from the sea, through the pines, to our weary faces graced by the dull, blue light of morning.
 We once blindly followed these billows of white along unfamiliar roads, until the air had burned clear by the sun and we stood somewhere foreign, amidst the hills.
 You reminisced then how you were born at that time of year—when the snow has mostly melted, except in the mountains, and the dandelions have begun to bloom.
 I looked quietly to the passing road as you spoke, intently listening though unable to respond.

 For a brief time we lived apart from reality, hidden along the coast of Maine.
 In the yard stood a treehouse.
-A collection of stones sat forgotten atop its weathered boards beside the severed foot of an unknown bird.
+A collection of stones sat forgotten atop its weathered boards, beside the severed foot of an unknown bird.
 In the bay, bioluminescence was secretly aglow.
-It appeared only when we thrashed our limbs about the frigid water, as our laughter echoed across the bay.
+It appeared as we thrashed our limbs about the frigid water, our laughter echoing across the bay.
 Those nights we often slept in the yard, staring to the stars within a chorus of crickets.